fabricekrebs/azure-scripts-and-tools/bicep/azure-networking-lab/default-setup/README.md

 ## Notes

-- This template deploys basic network infrastructure without peering configured
+- This template deploys a complete hub-spoke network architecture with Azure Firewall
-- Peering can be added in a separate deployment or by modifying the template
-- The hub VNet includes special subnets (GatewaySubnet, AzureFirewallSubnet) for future gateway and firewall deployments
+- VNet peering is automatically configured between hub and spoke networks
+- Route tables are automatically created and associated with spoke subnets when `enableFirewallRouting` is true
+- Azure Firewall includes preconfigured rules for web traffic, DNS, NTP, and inter-spoke ping
 - All resources are tagged for easier management and cost tracking
+- The solution uses Azure Verified Modules (AVM) for consistent and best-practice deployments

 ## Troubleshooting